teemagoddowell/python-quiz-app/README.md

 # python-quiz-app
-This is a tkinter python quiz app with questions API fromopentdb.com
+This is a tkinter python quiz app with questions API from opentdb.com

 Python Packages To Install
 - Tkinter